 This custom of the service recognizes that officers will not form personal relationships with enlisted members on terms of military equality, whether on- or off-duty.
 Whether a contact or association constitutes fraternization depends on the surrounding circumstances, such as whether the conduct has compromised the chain of command; has resulted in the appearance of partiality; or has otherwise undermined good order, discipline, authority, or morale.
 The prohibition on fraternization extends beyond organizational and chain of command lines to include members among or across different services.
 In short, it extends to all officer and enlisted relationships.
-When fraternization occurs, the officer will be held primarily responsible, and is the only member subject to disciplinary action for fraternization is still engaged in an unprofessional relationship and is likewise subject to discipline under Article 92, UCMJ.
+When fraternization occurs, the officer will be held primarily responsible, and is the only member subject to disciplinary action for fraternization under Article 134, UCMJ; however, an enlisted member involved in consensual fraternization is still engaged in an unprofessional relationship and is likewise subject to discipline under Article 92, UCMJ.